Yuri Zhukov (politician): Biography

+Since 1962 he was political observer for the newspaper Pravda.
+In 1960, together with other journalists (Nikolai Gribachev, L. F. Ilyichev and others), he wrote the book Face to Face with America — about Nikita Khrushchev's trip to the USA.
+They were awarded the Lenin Prize for this book.

+Since 1972 he was host of the author's television program on the Programme One of Soviet Central Television, "Political observer of the newspaper Pravda Yuri Zhukov answers viewers' questions."

-Member of the Communist Party of the Soviet Union.
-Around 1938-1945 he toured Dalkrai and wrote books on Soviet Far East and Japan.
+Zhukov was a member of the Communist Party of the Soviet Union.
+Around 1938-1945 he toured Dalkrai and wrote books on the Soviet Far East and Japan.

 Later, he sat on the editorial board of Soviet daily Pravda (1946-1987); he was also a columnist of the paper.
 Zhukov served as the newspaper's Paris correspondent in 1948-1952.
 From 1952 to 1957 he was the Deputy Editor-in-Chief of the newspaper.